stitakis/ArchElekt/Slides/TicketLoss.md

 Transcript:
-The last problem we wanted to talk about is a pretty annoying one as it might add even more frustration to a already frustrated customer.
+The last problem customers mentioned, and we wanted to address is a pretty annoying.

 ---